sharris416/github.io/index.md

 # Welcome to My TinyML Swarm Intelligence Journey

-I'm documenting my 12-month path toward PhD research in distributed machine learning.
+I'm documenting my research journey into distributed machine learning.
 This blog explores how resource-constrained embedded systems—like ESP32 microcontrollers—can coordinate through swarm intelligence algorithms to perform distributed machine learning tasks.

 **Core Question:** How can we build robust, scalable machine learning systems using swarms of resource-constrained devices?